isarandi/metrabs/docs/API.md

   coordinate system.
 Used for sending "upright" crops into the pose estimation model, even if the camera's roll angle is nonzero.
-- **default_fov_degrees**: in case ```intrinsic_matrix``` is not supplied, this float scalar specifies in the field of view in degrees along the larger side of the input image.
+- **default_fov_degrees**: in case ```intrinsic_matrix``` is not supplied, this float scalar specifies the field of view in degrees along the larger side of the input image.
 - **internal_batch_size**: integer, the size of the crop batches sent to the raw crop-consuming model internally.
 The image crops are batched up internally, so in case of many detections, they are processed in chunks to avoid running out of GPU memory.
 The appropriate value depends on available